-Of course, with most of

-Detroit's young white men

-serving in the army, the

-factories were short

-on workers, so the

-government set

-up several programs to attract

-black workers to

-move north to fill

-those jobs.
-It built new

-housing projects for blacks

-in traditionally Polish or Irish neighborhoods, and incidents of racial violence and occasional rioting occurred throughout the war and in the years afterwards as soldiers returned from abroad.
+Of course, with most of Detroit's young white men serving in the army, the factories were short on workers, so the government set up several programs to attract black workers to move north to fill those jobs.
+It built new housing projects for blacks in traditionally Polish or Irish neighbords, and incidents of racial violence and hoods, and incidents of racial violence and occasional rioting occurred throughout the war and in the years afterwards as soldiers returned from abroad.